nayan9229/AdProX-DSP/README.md

 Visit our [official documentation](https://github.com/nayan9229/AdProX-DSP/edit/main/README.md) for a detailed guide on setting up, managing campaigns, and integrating third-party services.

 ## 🙌 Contributing
 We welcome contributions!
 Please see our CONTRIBUTING.md for details.

 ## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## 🤝 Contact
 I'm looking to integrate AdProX into your platform or would you like some help?
 Reach out at [nayanmevada@ymail.com].